 - 3-4 tbsp balsamic vinegar

-- 1/4- 1/3 cup champagne vinegar - I used a specialty citrus champagne but any other will do, even if you don’t have champagne a rice wine or white white would be a good substitute here.
+- 1/4- 1/3 cup champagne vinegar - I used a specialty citrus champagne but any other will do, even if you don’t have champagne a rice wine or white wine vinegar would be a good substitute here.

 - ¼ thinly sliced red onion

 - Optional - Balsamic reduction, you can make this by reducing some of the balsamic vinegar or I have seen it in bottles at the grocery store.
 I bought a bottle because I think it's so fun to have around to finish certain dishes off with!

 Nectarines: Half the nectarines, take out pit and drizzle them with the balsamic, season lightly with salt, pepper and garlic powder, then set aside to let marinade for a little bit while you prep the rest of the ingredients.
 After done prepping the rest your nectarines should be ready to grill.
 Toss them on a medium-hot grill skin side down first, then once they begin to feel soft give them a flip and let them get some good grill marks on the other side.
 It should only take between 5-10 minutes depending on the size of the fruit and how hot your grill gets.
 Pull them off and let them slightly cool off before plating so they don’t wilt the arugula.

 Pickled Onions: Next pickle the onions by thinly slicing the red onions and pour some of the champagne vinegar over it.
 Set aside till ready to plate.